Naruno/Naruno/docs/concepts/apps.md

 # Apps

-Decentra Network supports the development of apps.
-Apps are the main way to interact with the Decentra Network blockchain for development decentralized applications.
+Naruno supports the development of apps.
+Apps are the main way to interact with the Naruno blockchain for development decentralized applications.

-For this Decentra Network support two integration methods.
+For this Naruno support two integration methods.
 The first one is embedded apps.
-This apps are included in Decentra Network concept system.
+This apps are included in Naruno concept system.
 The second one is remote apps.
-This apps are unning outside of Decentra Network and uses Decentra Network API for communication.
+This apps are unning outside of Naruno and uses Naruno API for communication.

-For integrating apps with Decentra Network you need to change send and get functions with Decentra Network.
+For integrating apps with Naruno you need to change send and get functions with Naruno.

 ## Send Function

 Example you have a messaging application and you want to send a message to another user.
 And already you have a function for sending messages.
-Example with socket, for integrations with Decentra Network just your need changing the socket with our send function.
+Example with socket, for integrations with Naruno just your need changing the socket with our send function.
 We can handle the sending message to other users.

 ## Get Function

 In above example the user that receiving the message is have a function with socket for getting the messages.
-For integration with Decentra Network user should changing the get function with our get function.
+For integration with Naruno user should changing the get function with our get function.
 We give the messages to the user.

 ```mermaid
 flowchart TB